diogoabnunes/PRI-Project/evaluation/info_needs.md

 # Information Needs

 ## Races (Qualifying + Race)
-- Incidents between drivers
+- Youngest driver to win a race or a championship (at their time)
-- Overtakes between drivers
+- Incidents involving a certain driver
-- Races where a certain driver started from 1st place
+- Races where a certain driver made overtakes
-- Races where a certain driver won
+- (Races where a certain driver started from 1st place)

 ## Drivers
 - Teammates of a certain driver